bioinformatics-core-shared-training/Using_Git_with_R/index.md

 Versioning software is similar to the incremental backup system often used on computers.
 In that example a full backup of the disk is initially made and thereafter periodic (smaller & quicker) backups of the changes are created.
 The restoration step uses the initial reference backup and 'replays' the incremental ones to re-create the last backed-up state.
 Commonly used version controls systems are sub-version and git (which is used in developing the Linux Operating System). ![git](git_logo.png)
 Git stores the initial files and then the user adds (marks changes to be committed), commits (explaining what the purpose of the changes are) and then pushes the commit to the repository.
 Git stores all of these changes in a  network structure that can have branches off of the main trunk.
 ![XKCD git cartoon](https://imgs.xkcd.com/comics/git.png).
-XKCD.COM humour aside, git can be driven bt text commands (but don't panic - there are other options).
+XKCD.COM humour aside, git can be driven by text commands (but don't panic - there are other options).
 _Example command-line git commands:_
 > git config --global user.name 'Your Name'.
 > git config --global user.email 'your@email.com'.